CloudFormation vs Terraform in 2022

 When already subscribed to an AWS support plan, that might be a plus for CloudFormation.
 If you prefer Open Source, that is a plus for Terraform.

 Both tools need to keep track of all the resources under management.
 CloudFormation is managing its state with so-called stacks.
 By default, Terraform is storing its state on disk.
 Terraform is offering remote state as well, for example, based on S3 and DynamoDB or Terraform Cloud.
 It is advisable to use remote state when multiple users are working on the same infrastructure in parallel.

 CloudFormation manages state within the managed service out-of-the-box, which is a small plus compared to Terraform, where you need to configure remote state yourself.

 Infrastructure for a typical web application consists of a lot of resources: VPC, Subnets, Security Groups, Auto Scaling Group, Elastic Load Balancer, to name a few.
 Specifying all these resources in a single blueprint will cause you headaches when maintaining the system in the future.
 Using small modules that you stick together as needed is a common approach.
 Terraform comes with native support for modules.
 You can find open-source modules in the Terraform Registry.
 CloudFormation does not have first-class support for modules.
 It provides some features that you can use to modularize your templates, but it is up to you to do so.
 The biggest challenge is to pass values from one “module” to another.
 The export feature of CloudFormation provides a way to share outputs, but they are not allowed to change!
 CloudFormation lacks a central place where templates are shared.

 Handling modules with Terraform is simple.
-CloudFormation is offering multiple ways to create “modules” with different pros and cons.
+CloudFormation is lacking a standard way to implement “modules”.
 I’d award Terraform with a plus for usability.

 CloudFormation and Terraform do not only allow you to create your infrastructure from scratch automatically.
 You can use both tools to update your infrastructure later as well.